Alejogb1/job-board/blog-data/how-do-i-determine-which-document-falls-under-a-particular-topic-after-applying-topic-modeling-techniques.md

 id: "how-do-i-determine-which-document-falls-under-a-particular-topic-after-applying-topic-modeling-techniques"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 The question of assigning documents to specific topics post-topic modeling is a common one, and it's something I’ve spent a fair amount of time refining in past projects, particularly during a large-scale text analysis effort involving customer feedback data.
 You've run your models, you have your beautiful topics, but now the real work begins: figuring out which document belongs where.
 This isn't always as straightforward as it seems, and it involves understanding the output of your model and choosing a suitable assignment method.

 Generally, topic modeling algorithms like latent dirichlet allocation (LDA) or non-negative matrix factorization (NMF) provide you with two key pieces of information: the word distributions for each topic, and the topic distribution for each document.
 The word distributions tell you what words are highly associated with each topic, while the topic distributions tell you the proportion of each topic present in each document.
 It’s these topic distributions that form the basis of document assignment, though interpreting them accurately is essential.